hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/v_Layer-3.3-Routers_AI_Audit_SOP.md

 ## Introduction: Context from Architectural Truth

 This SOP is designed to be used in conjunction with the `Layer-3-Routers_Blueprint.md` (Version 1.0 or later).
-Both documents are informed by the overarching architectural standards outlined in `Docs/Docs_6_Architecture_and_Status/1.0-ARCH-TRUTH-Definitive_Reference.md` and its supporting documents, particularly `Docs/Docs_6_Architecture_and_Status/CONVENTIONS_AND_PATTERNS_GUIDE.md`.
+Both documents are informed by the overarching architectural standards outlined in `Docs/Docs_6_Architecture_and_Status/archive-dont-vector/v_1.0-ARCH-TRUTH-Definitive_Reference.md` and its supporting documents.
 The focus is on ensuring API endpoints are correctly defined, manage transactions appropriately, handle authentication, and delegate business logic correctly.

 ---